top of page

 At Equanimous Mind Works, I believe couples counselling isn’t just about fixing problems.
 It’s about learning how to build a relationship that feels like home: safe, supportive and full of possibility.

 If you’d like support in strengthening your own Sound Relationship House, I’d be honoured to walk alongside you.
-Reach out today to learn more about couples counselling sessions.
+Reach out today to learn more about couples counselling sessions or book a counselling session online.

 Comments